 Also, rice pilaf or a rice dish with a sauce, cream of chicken type, mexican rice etc, all stretch so far.
 You can even do chicken ala king over mashed potatoes or rice with a veggie.
 Also for your poultry choice croquettes would look very nice on a plate, they can be made ahead of time and just popped in oven to warm before serving.
 Serve with a gravy, baked potato or rice, and nice grilled or sauteed veggie combo, use fresh veggies that are peak in your area at that time of the year, carrots, green beans, squash all either roasted in oven or sauteed just enough to still be a bit crispy.
 OK, now you have lots to think about with all the other posts that have gone up, it is your wedding, do what you want to do, always listen to suggestions but in the end it is your decision.
 No matter if it goes off without a hitch or you run along a snag or two along the way, it will always be a special day to you.

 My husband and I got remarried after being divorced about ten years ago.
 We held the reception in the basement of our church, it was free to use, we made punch, coffee, tea and juices and soda for beverages.
 We did a buffet line, I made several of the items and a few close family and friends helped out.
 We bought a plain sheet cake, cost about $30 I think, very cheap.
 We had all the food set up in crocks and heated trays.
-I made chicken mozambique over rice, it was a huge hit. we had the normal things, meatballs, lasagna, mac and cheese, mexican food, sandwich platter that I made up with shaved meat, ham, turkey, and roast beef, 3 different cheeses, lettuce, tomatoes etc.
+I made chicken mozambique over rice, it was a huge hit. we had the normal things, meatballs, lasagna, mac and cheese, mexican food, sandwich platter that I made up with shaved meat, ham, turkey, and roast beef, 3 different cheeses, lettuce, tomatoes etc. We had so much food, we were leaving the next day so we could not use the food, the church was having a missionary conference starting the following day so we donated the left overs to the church to feed the missionaries a few meals.

 I made all the centerpieces with silk flowers and someone got to take home each one, I handed them out to those who donated time to work in the kitchen so I didn't have to on our wedding day.
 We also bought a few cases of small votive holders, glass and we put those rub off decals to decorate them and put tea lites in them all and lit them.
 There was one for everyone and small bottles of bubbles for the kids.
 It was a very reasonable wedding, we had about one hundred guests and a fabulous time!

 Congratulations on your upcoming wedding!
 My husband and I will be celebrating our 25th wedding anniversary on that very day.
 Our kids are throwing us a big party.
 I don't know where you are located, but we found an amazing caterer who's prices could not be beat!
 If you are in Florida, Let me know, I will send you his name.
+He is doing Ropa Vieja, Spanish Steak and Onions, BBQ Ribs, Fried Plantains, Black beans and Rice, Parsely Potatoes, green beans almandine, and dessert for $10 a head!

 One way to reduce the cost of food for your wedding reception is to serve inexpensive but tasty appetizers.
 This is a page about inexpensive wedding appetizers.